A Guide to Person-centred Counselling

 What is person-centred counselling?

-The person-centred approach believes in each person’s capacity to find their own answers to life’s problems and their own ways to cope with life experiences.
-Person-centred counselling is an approach to therapy based on the idea that natural human potential can be facilitated and encouraged by a unique, trusting relationship between the client and the therapist.
+The person-centred approach is based on a belief in each person’s capacity to find their own answers to life’s problems and their own ways to cope with life experiences.
+A key idea is that this natural human potential can be facilitated and encouraged by the unique, trusting relationship between a client and a therapist.

-A person-centred therapist believes in the client’s potential for self-fulfilment and offers support, guidance and structure so that the client can discover within themselves their own solutions to any personal issues.
-In person-centered therapy, the focus is on the person, not the problem.
+A person-centred therapist offers support, guidance and structure so that the client can discover within themselves their own solutions to any personal issues.
+In person-centred therapy, the focus is on the person, not the problem.
 Most person-centred therapists will not challenge or direct a client.
 Instead, clients are allowed to express themselves in any way they choose.
-Person-centred therapy believes answers to the clients questions lie within the client and not the therapist.
+Person-centred therapy believes answers to the clients’ questions lie within the client, not the therapist.

-Person-centred therapists are non-judgmental and believe that life experiences and personal life choices result from a complex set of psychological and emotional forces.
+Person-centred therapists are non-judgmental and believe that life experiences and personal life choices result from a complex set of psychological forces.
 Therefore, person-centred therapists do not judge a client’s behaviour or personal choices.
-The person-centred therapist does not see one type of life or lifestyle as being better than another.
-The person-centred approach allows the client and therapist freedom to talk openly about anything in a private and non-judgemental environment.
+The person-centred therapist does not see one type of lifestyle as being better than another.
+The person-centred approach allows the client and therapist freedom to talk openly about anything in a private and non-judgmental environment.

 What are the essential components of the person-centred approach?

-The person-centred approach to counselling includes a set of basic principles or conditions that person-centred therapists closely follow.
+The person-centred approach to counselling includes a set of basic principles or conditions that therapists closely follow.
 These principles help therapists understand the client’s life experiences from the client’s point of view.
 A key component of the person-centred approach is that the therapist does not act as an expert on the client’s life, but instead supports and motivates each client towards their own potential for personal development and change.
-The person-centred approach is somewhat based on the concept that the client is the only ‘expert’ on himself.
+The person-centred approach is based on the concept that the client is the only expert on themself.

 Some advantages of the person-centred approach include:

-• The person-centred approach allows the client to set his own goals and move at his own pace
+• The person-centred approach allows the client to set their own goals and move at their own pace.

 What types of issues can be addressed with person-centred counselling?